 UL is committed to keeping potentially unsafe products away from consumers by supporting government and law enforcement agencies, like U.S. Customs and Border Protection, to seize products with counterfeit UL Marks and prosecute the criminals responsible.

 How can you tell if your product is UL certified?

 We strive to make identifying a UL Certified product as easy as possible.
-Simply look for the UL Mark for self-balancing scooters on the front of the packaging and the UL holographic certification label with the Enhanced Mark on the bottom of the product.
-This label is your indication that you have a genuine UL Certified product.
+Simply look for the UL Mark for self-balancing scooters or personal e-Mobility on the front of the packaging and the UL holographic certification label with the Enhanced Mark on the bottom of the product.
+These labels are your indication that you have a genuine UL Certified product.